directedproject-eu/directed_howis-ingestor/README.md

 # Overview

-A simple HOWIS data ingestor.
+A simple data ingestor reading LHP data for OGC API for Connected Systems.
+At this time, ingestions is optimized for HOWIS (Erftverband) data.

-Applies ingestions in tree steps:
+Applies ingestion in tree steps:

 1. Downloading and parsing from FTP
 1. Transform and stage CSA requests